victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

             processWithCache(startRow, endRow, locale);
     }

+When the Screenlet needs to retrieve data from the server instead of the local cache, this `processWithCache` call results in a call to `BaseListInteractor`'s `loadRows` method.
+This `loadRows` method makes the server call by calling your Interactor class's `getPageRowsRequest` and `getPageRowCountRequest` methods.
-Note that if you don't need to support offline mode, you should replace the `processWithCache` call with a `super.loadRows` call that uses the same arguments as `processWithCache`.
-For example, if Bookmark List Screenlet didn't support offline mode, the above `processWithCache` call could be replaced with `super.loadRows(startRow, endRow, locale)`.
+Note that if you don't need to support offline mode, you should replace the `processWithCache` call in your Interactor class's `loadRows` method with a `super.loadRows` call that uses the same arguments as `processWithCache`.
+Since your Interactor class's superclass is `BaseListInteractor`, this calls `BaseListInteractor`'s `loadRows` method.
+For example, if Bookmark List Screenlet didn't support offline mode, the `processWithCache` call in its Interactor class's `loadRows` method could be replaced with `super.loadRows(startRow, endRow, locale)`.

-To support offline mode, you must also implement the `getContent` and `getElement` methods.
-Because Screens stores offline mode data as JSON, you must implement these methods to convert your data to and from JSON.
+Because Screens stores offline mode data as JSON, your Interactor class must implement the `getContent` and `getElement` methods to convert your data to and from JSON.
 The `getContent` method takes your model object as its only argument.
 You can then create a `JSONObject` from your model object.
-The `getElement` method takes a Screens [`TableCache`](https://github.com/liferay/liferay-screens/blob/master/android/library/src/main/java/com/liferay/mobile/screens/cache/tablecache/TableCache.java) object that contains the data retrieved from storage.
+The `getElement` method takes a Screens [`TableCache`](https://github.com/liferay/liferay-screens/blob/master/android/library/src/main/java/com/liferay/mobile/screens/cache/tablecache/TableCache.java) object that contains the data retrieved from the local cache.
 You can then create a new `JSONObject` from this data, convert it to a `Map`, and create a new model object from the `Map`.
 For example, here are the `getContent` and `getElement` methods for `BookmarkListInteractorImpl`:

     @Override
     protected String getContent(Bookmark object) {